 Since reopening, Suen has seen fans returning.
 “There was a couple who came in with their 6- and 7-year-old [children], and they told me it had been 10 years since their first date at my place.
 Celebrities show up here, too, but people don’t bother them because the beautiful thing is this place provides for the general public.
 It’s a community thing.
 Local people come, but there are also people from Europe and around the world.”

-Echoing a refrain heard at other downtown music venues, like those involved in the Jazz Passport program supported by the city of San Francisco, Suen says business has been shadowed by the COVID-19 pandemic and a media focus on urban blight and crime.
+Like the downtown jazz venues involved in the San Francisco-supported Jazz Passport program, Suen says business has been shadowed by the COVID-19 pandemic and a media focus on urban blight and crime.
 “But I say downtown is a few times better than during the pandemic,” he maintains, citing cleaner streets and greater police presence.
 “There was an exodus with people moving out of the city, and the convention center lost a lot of clients.
-All the big-pocketed people are waiting for change, and they’re not going to put money out [until after the November 2024 elections].
+All the big-pocketed people are waiting for change, and they’re not going to put money out [till after the mayoral election].
 But I see some people moving back now.”

 Suen hopes that this month’s Dorothy Hill celebration will help counter his impression that “70 percent of our fans still don’t know we reopened.”
 He says Hill was a faithful patron “from day one.
 When we had great shows, she was always here and felt this was her club.
 She was a lovely lady, and I do miss her.”